I Want Your Sex

 "I Want Your Sex" is a song by English singer and songwriter George Michael.
 Released as a single on 18 May 1987 in the United States and on 1 June in the United Kingdom, it was the third hit from the soundtrack to Beverly Hills Cop II and the first single from Michael's debut solo album Faith.

 The single was certified platinum by the RIAA for shipments in excess of one million copies in the United States.
 It was also the recipient for Golden Raspberry Award for Worst Original Song.
 The song's radio airplay on the BBC was restricted to post-watershed hours due to concerns that it might promote promiscuity and could be counterproductive to contemporary campaigns about AIDS awareness.

+Background

+From 1981 to 1986, George Michael was a member of the pop duo Wham!, alongside Andrew Ridgeley.
+The group had released three studio albums – Fanastic (1983), Make It Big (1984) and Music from the Edge of Heaven (1986) – and enjoyed a string of success, with four of their singles reaching number one on the UK singles chart.
+Following Michael's desire to create music targeted at a more adult market, Wham! split up amicably in 1986, performing their farewell concert at the Wembley Stadium on 28 June.

+Michael's debut solo single, "Careless Whisper", was released in July 1984.
+The song reached number one in the UK, and received Michael a nomination for Songwriter of the Year at 1985's Ivor Novello Awards, which he won.
+In 1986, Michael released his second solo single, "A Different Corner".

 Composition

-The song has three separate parts dubbed "Rhythms".
+"I Want Your Sex" has three separate parts dubbed "Rhythms".
 The first one, titled "Rhythm One: Lust", is the version released as a single and banned by the BBC.
 It appears by itself on the Beverly Hills Cop II soundtrack, and mixed with the second version, titled "Rhythm Two: Brass in Love", on Faith.
 The second Rhythm also appears by itself as the B-side of the single.
-A third part, "Rhythm Three: A Last Request", appears as a B-side to the "Hard Day" 7-inch and "Kissing a Fool" 12-inch singles, and on the CD version of Faith as a bonus track.
+A third part, "Rhythm Three: A Last Request", appears as a B-side to the "Kissing a Fool" 12-inch single, and on the CD edition of Faith as a bonus track.
 All three versions were mixed together into one 13-minute song, dubbed the "Monogamy Mix", for the 12-inch and CD single releases.